mindsandco/swiss-army-knife/README.md

 This library can be installed from Nuget or Github Packages.

 ### Nuget
-You can install it from nuget by running `dotnet add package SwissArmyKnife`
+You can install it from nuget by running `dotnet add package SCM.SwissArmyKnife`

 ### Github
 If you are developing the library or want the latest packages built from the `main` branch, you can get them from Github packages.